McTavishLab/extensiphy/tutorial/rapup_tutorial.md

 ### Dependencies

-Unfortunately, RapUp requires some dependencies.
+Unfortunately, Extensiphy requires some dependencies.
 You know what they say about not reinventing the wheel.
-We'll walk through the basics of installation and adding the installed programs to your path so that RapUp can use them.
+We'll walk through the basics of installation and adding the installed programs to your path so that Extensiphy can use them.

-Using RapUp is limited to Linux at the moment.
+Using Extensiphy is limited to Linux at the moment.
 Using Ubuntu will ensure the smoothest performance.
 If you want to use another distro, you'll have to make sure you install analogous one-liners and all that.
 You have been warned.

-[Dependencies](https://github.com/McTavishLab/RapUp) (Links to separate programs you'll need to install can be found at the bottom of the RapUp readme):
+[Dependencies](https://github.com/McTavishLab/extensiphy) (Links to separate programs you'll need to install can be found at the bottom of the Extensiphy readme):

 ### Pathing

-RapUp will need to automatically look for these programs in your computers PATH.
+Extensiphy will need to automatically look for these programs in your computers PATH.
 If you're new to the inner workings of computers, think of your PATH as a set of programs or locations on your computer that your computer automatically knows the location of.
 The following is a basic tutorial on adding programs to your PATH.

 First you'll need to find the ```.bash_profile``` file on your computer.
 This file lives in your home directory when you first open a terminal.
 Here's how you find it: